yangji9181/HNE/README.md

-# Benckmark datasets and implementations of HNE
+# Benckmark Datasets and Implementations of HNE

 ## Citation